MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/subscriptions-and-billing/buy-another-subscription.md

 7. Provide your payment information, and then choose **Place order**.

 8. On the confirmation page, choose **Go to Admin Home**.

-::: moniker range="o365-worldwide"

-### Use the admin center (preview) to buy another subscription

-The preview is available to all Microsoft 365 admins, you can opt in by selecting **Try the preview** toggle located at the top of the Home page.
-For more information, see [About Microsoft 365 admin center preview](../microsoft-365-admin-center-preview.md).

-1. In the admin center, go to the **Billing** \> <a href="https://go.microsoft.com/fwlink/p/?linkid=868433" target="_blank">Purchase services</a> page.

-2. On the **Purchase services** page, choose the subscription that you want to buy, then choose **Buy**.

-3. Enter the number of licenses that you need, and choose whether to pay each month or for the whole year.
-Choose whether you want to automatically assign licenses to everyone who does not currently have a license.
-Then choose **Check out now**.

-4. Your cart opens.
-If your cart disappears from the screen, choose **Cart** to reopen it, review the order and then choose **Check Out**.

-5. Review the pricing information and choose **Next**.

-6. Provide your payment information, and then choose **Place order** \> **Go to Admin Home**.

-::: moniker-end

 ## Related topics